sambett/java-numeric-algorithms/README.md

 **Features**

--Supports dense and sparse matrices and so many other types such(Symetric ones /definete positive ) .
+-Supports dense and sparse matrices and so many other types such as symmetric ones /definite positive ).

 -Optimized algorithms for banded matrices (lower and upper) and triangular matrices to improve performance.